jlord/old-site/blog/simple-node-module.md

-# Node & NPM Basics via a Simple Module
+# Node & npm Basics via a Simple Module
 #### Jessica Lord
 #### 2014-09-06
 #### Node.js, NPM, Development

 The other day I wrote a simple node module and thought it may be useful and digestible enough to look into and learn about some Node and NPM Basics.
 If you have some questions about this module, you can [open an issue](http://www.github.com/jlord/cli-boilerplate/issues) on the repo.

 ## The Need